openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 CHARMM Polarizable Force Field
 ------------------------------

-To use the CHARMM 2019 polarizable force field\ :cite:`Lopes2013`, include the single file :file:`charmm_polar_2019.xml`.
-It includes parameters for proteins, lipids, water, and ions.
+To use the CHARMM 2023 polarizable force field\ :cite:`Lopes2013`, include the single file :file:`charmm_polar_2023.xml`.
+It includes parameters for proteins, lipids, carbohydrates, water, and ions.
 When using this force field, remember to add extra particles to the :class:`Topology` as described in section :numref:`adding-or-removing-extra-particles`.
 This force field also requires that you use one of the special integrators that